 The first time that the idea of a new format of cricket tournament made the news was in 2016.
 This was when the England and Wales Cricket Board put forward a new style of T20 cricket that they hoped would rival the Big Bash League in Australia and India’s much-loved Indian Premier League.
 Discussions had taken place between the 18 first-class counties, the Professional Cricketers’ Association and the MCC for some time.

 The original idea was for matches to take place at Test grounds, but still coming under the control of the ECB.
 The initial proposition passed by 16 votes to three, largely thanks to the support of the Marylebone Cricket Club.
-In April of the following year, 38 members of the England and Wales Cricket Board voted in favour of a city-based competition, with each county being guaranteed additional income of at least £1.3 million as a result.
+In April of the following year, 38 members of the England and Wales Cricket Board voted in favour of a city-based competition, with each county given additional income of at least £1.3 million as a result.

 With only 31 votes needed for the motion to pass, the fact that it archived 38 and only Essex, Middlesex and Kent declined to vote in favour of it meant that the new format essentially receive overwhelming backing.
 Kent decided not to vote on the matter whilst Middlesex didn’t think they’d benefit because the club doesn’t have its own ground and Essex were concerned that the competition would focus on specific parts of the country.